testdrivenio/flask-spa-auth/DRAFT.md

 }
 ```

 After logging in, the server validates the credentials and, if valid, creates and sends back a signed token to the browser.
 In most cases, the token is stored in localStorage.
 The client then adds the token to the header when a request is made to the server.
-Assuming the request came from an authorized source, the server decodes the token and checks for its validity.
+Assuming the request came from an authorized source, the server decodes the token and checks its validity.

 Since the token contains all information required for the server to verify a user's identity, token-based auth is stateless.

 ### Security Vulnerabilities

-As mentioned, session-based auth maintains state on the client in a cookie.
+As mentioned, session-based auth maintains the state of the client in a cookie.
 While JWTs can be stored in localStorage or a cookie, most token-based auth implementations store the JWT in localStorage.
 Both of these methods come with potential security issues:

 | Storage Method | Security Vulnerability                                                            |
 |----------------|-----------------------------------------------------------------------------------|